Docs

 include-tests = true

-Fuzz Options
+Fuzz options

 These defaults apply only to parameterized tests that explicitly opt in with @test.fuzz, @test.fuzz(<runs>), or @test.fuzz({ ... }).
 Per-test annotations can override them with @test.fuzz({ runs: ..., max_test_rejects: ..., seed: ... }).
 When max-test-rejects is omitted, Acton uses runs * 256.